LIPS-scheme/lips/docs/docs/lips/REPL.md

 * `apropos` - function return list of procedures from environment that match a string or a regex,
 * `env` - function returns list of symbols which is everything that is inside an environment,
 * `dir` - function return all properties from an object including those in prototype chain (a class).
+* `repr` - function return representation of the object as a string, it's inspired by Python.
+The `repr` function accepts two argumnets the second one is a boolean that indicate if it should work like write or like display.
+Write will write string with quotes.
+So if you wnat the strings inside the string to be quoted use `(repr obj #t)`

-To read more about introspection of LIPS Scheme in REPL see [documentation about Reflection](/docs/lips/reflection).
+To read more about introspection of LIPS Scheme in REPL, see [documentation about Reflection](/docs/lips/reflection).